apache/pulsar-site/versioned_docs/version-2.10.x/deploy-ibm.md

 Output
 ![Output of Command img IBMLogin](/assets/IBMCloud/IBMLogin.png)

-- For connection to Kubernetes cluster, you will get command in Kubernete cluster section.
-It is like below example.
+- For connection to the Kubernetes cluster, you will get a command in the Kubernetes cluster section (Kubernetes console) as below.

 > Note: below command is just an example, you will get this command in your kubernetes console.